raghavlite/TDTE/README.md

 Specifically, you need to use a modified **modelling_mistral_gritlm.py** in your transformers library to enable bidirectional attention.
 Module requirements are same as gritlm.

 ## Model Details
-- TTDE model uses a base bidirectional mistral model + lora adapters.
+- TDTE model uses a base bidirectional Mistral7Bv0.2 + Lora adapter.
 - It is trained using transformed versions of publically available retrieval datasets.
-TTDE dataset will be released soon.
+TDTE dataset will be released soon.

 ## using mteb evaluation script
 ```